angelmtenor/data-science-keras/README.md

-## Instructions
+## Setup.
+Installation and usage

 *Python 3.8+ required.
 Conda environment with Python 3.10 suggested*

 1. Clone the repository using `git`:
     ```bash